LederCards/library/CONTRIBUTING.md

-# Contributing to Limelight
+# Contributing to Lederlight

 ## Code Contributions

-Send me a pull request, but please make sure you grab from the issue list or let me (Seiyria#3457) know first.
+Send me a pull request, but please make sure you grab from the issue list or let me (@seiyria) know first.

-Want to add some tags?
-Check [this file](https://github.com/LimeLightCards/cards/blob/main/scripts/helpers/card-classifier.ts) for the current tags / classifier functionality and extend it.

-Want to update the set list?
-Check [this file](https://github.com/LimeLightCards/setdata/blob/main/expansions.json) and propose changes to it.

 ## Non-Code Contributions